JuliaGPU/juliagpu.org/content/_index.md

 supported, and the functionality is actively used by a variety of applications and libraries.

+Similar, but much newer capabilities exist for **[Intel GPUs with oneAPI](oneapi)**.
+Currently, full-featured kernel programming capabilities are available, but there is no support for vendor libraries such as oneMKL or oneDNN yet.

 Experimental support exists for **[AMD GPUs](rocm)** running on the ROCm stack.
-These GPUs can similarly be programmed in Julia at the kernel level or using array operations, but these capabilities are under heavy development and are not ready for general consumption yet.
+These GPUs can again be programmed in Julia at the kernel level or using array operations, but these capabilities are under heavy development and are not ready for general consumption yet.

-Lastly, there is limited support for programming GPUs with **[OpenCL](opencl)**.
-It is possible to interface with such GPUs to execute kernels written in OpenCL C, but the native programming capabilities are not supported on recent versions of Julia anymore.

 ## Applications